-- Turn heat to medium-high and bring water to gentle boil, uncovered; about 8-10 minutes.You'll see tiny bubbles rising and the eggs will just slightly start to move.
+- Turn heat to medium-high and bring water to boil, uncovered.

 - Meanwhile, place a good amount of ice in a large bowl and fill with water.

-- When the timer goes off, immediately remove eggs from the water with a slotted spoon and transfer them to the ice water.
-If needed, run some cold tap water over the eggs to keep it cool; about 1 minute.
+- When the timer goes off, immediately remove eggs from the water with a slotted spoon and transfer them to the ice bath.
+Let them sit for several minutes in the water.

-- Peel and eat immediately, or cool longer in the refrigerator.
+- Peel and eat immediately (they will be slightly warm), or cool completely in the refrigerator.